timbortnik/behave_docker/README.md

     pip install -r requirements.txt

 ## Usage
-To run behave, use command
+To run behave features, use command

     behave

-or, to see console output,
+to see console output, use

     behave --no-capture